 Generating feedback like that just takes a little time, intention, and consistency.
 And take it from my clients: It’s worth every minute, because the benefits don’t stop there.

-3 Benefits of a Legendary Leader
+3 Benefits of Investing in Your Leadership Development and Becoming a Legendary Leader

 By personally investing into a handful of internal relationships, you’re going to get more than just goodwill.
 You’re also likely to develop loyalty within your team, reduce CEO loneliness, and create a healthy, quality company culture.